huggingface/hub-docs/docs/hub/organizations-cards.md

 ![/docs/assets/hub/org-card.png](/docs/assets/hub/org-card.png)

-You'll see a button to create or edit your organization card on any organization page of which you're a member.
-Organization cards are a `README.md` static file, inside a Space repo named `README`.
-The card can be as simple as Markdown text or you can create a more customized appearance with HTML.
+If you're a member of an organization, you'll see a button to create or edit your organization card on the organization's main page.
+Organization cards are a `README.md` static file inside a Space repo named `README`.
+The card can be as simple as Markdown text, or you can create a more customized appearance with HTML.

 As an example, take a look at: